daKuleMune/nodebnf/README.markdown

 TODO
 ----

-- There can be a faster way to search or in character data by grouping letters A-Z = 60-90 >< compare rather then is x sizeof
 - The OR operation should set the syntax into groups so as only process each syntax layer once.

 License